|Major Groups > Stinkhorns > Lysurus corallocephalus|

-Note: Since I have not collected or studied this mushroom, the description is based on the sources cited below and the photos sent to me.
+Note: Since I have not collected or studied collections of this mushroom, the description is based on the sources cited below and the photos sent to me.

 Ecology: Probably saprobic; growing alone or gregariously in a variety of habitats (Dring lists the following for specimens examined: "on soil in maize field," "under Pithecolobium," "Old Calabar botanic garden," "in Acacia xanthophaea woodland," "Bamboo forest c.
 7000 ft," "edge of cultivated field and natural woodland," and "in grass"); subSaharan Africa; found year-round.

 Fruiting Body: At first a pale "egg" up to 4 cm across; emerging to form a stem and a head.
 Stem up to 12 cm high; more or less cylindric; hollow; whitish to yellowish, pink, or reddish; spongy; arising from a whitish to pinkish volva.
 Head scarlet, with protruding branches arranged around polygonal meshes; the branches simple or forked; up to 3 mm wide and 2 cm long; accordion-like when fresh; covered with olive-brown spore slime.

 REFERENCES: Welwitsch & Currey, 1868.
 (Saccardo, 1888; Lloyd, 1909; Dring, 1964; Dring, 1980; Coetzee, 2010.)
 I have not collected or studied collections of this mushroom.